10up/cypress-wp-utils/README.md

 ## Prerequisites

 This library requires Cypress.
 Use [@10up/cypress-wp-setup](https://github.com/10up/cypress-wp-setup) to set up Cypress automatically, including this library.
+If running tests against WordPress 6.3, you'll probably need to set `chromeWebSecurity: false` in your Cypress config file.
+This allows Cypress to properly interact with the iframed Block Editor.

 ## Installation